LCA-EET/Lichdom/README.md

 ![If you wanna be a lich, this is the right place!](https://static.wikia.nocookie.net/forgottenrealms/images/2/2e/Runestonecarverns.png/revision/latest?cb=20191004102509)

-# So, you wanna be a Lich
+# So, you wanna be a Lich.
 You're in the right place!
 You're also late to the party.

 Throughout the realms and the planes, many have already become Liches or Demiliches of some sort.
 Perhaps they sought immortality.
 Perhaps they had enough of  needing to eat and breathe.
 Perhaps they were tired of being chilled, shocked, diseased, entangled, level drained, paralyzed, petrified, poisoned, polymorphed into squirrels, stunned, and webbed.